ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 Notice that three addresses of the possible eight are no longer available to servers on the VLAN.

-Secondary Static Subnets are the most straightforward.
-Subnets routed in this way provide all of their IP addresses to a single server by directing all traffic to an existing IP address.
-This means the addresses are not portable, and multiple servers cannot use different IP addresses from a Secondary Static Subnet at the same time.
-However, the host can utilize all IP addresses from the subnet, making IP utilization more efficient.
-This means the IP address availability looks like the following, where `ABC` represents the same server with the primary IP address `10.0.0.29`:
+Secondary static subnets are the most straightforward.
+Subnets that are routed in this way provide all of their IP addresses to a single server by directing all traffic to an existing IP address.
+This means that the addresses are not portable, and multiple servers cannot use different IP addresses from a secondary static subnet at the same time.
+However, the host can use all IP addresses from the subnet, making IP use more efficient.
+This means that the IP address availability looks like the following, where `ABC` represents the same server with the primary IP address `10.0.0.29`:

 Server `ABC`with IP address `10.0.0.29`, and `10.54.28.80/29` is routed to `10.0.0.29`: